Use Minimal Hybrid to quickly migrate Exchange mailboxes to Microsoft 365 or Office 365

 You can use the minimal hybrid, also known as express migration, option in the Exchange Hybrid Configuration Wizard to migrate the contents of user mailboxes to Microsoft 365 or Office 365 over a course of couple of weeks or less.

 Use minimal hybrid to migrate emails if you:

 Are running at least one Exchange 2010, Exchange 2013, and/or Exchange 2016 server on-premises.

 Plan to move to Exchange Online over a course of few weeks or less.

-Do not plan to continue to run directory synchronization to manage your users.
+Don't plan to continue to run directory synchronization to manage your users.

-Step 1: Verify you own the domain
+Step 1: Verify your own the domain

 During the migration, the Simple Mail Transfer Protocol (SMTP) address of each on-premises mailbox is used to create the email address for a new Office 365 mailbox.
 To run an express migration, the on-premises domain must be a verified domain in your Microsoft 365 or Office 365 organization.

 Sign in to Microsoft 365 or Office 365 with your work or school account.

 On the Domains- page, click Add domain to start the domain wizard.